 Because the nonprofit sector is under capitalized, money is king.
 A driving motivation in many nonprofits is to preserve money, or go after money, at all costs.
-So the concept of opportunity costs is often ignored.
+So the concept of opportunity costs is often ignored in favor of economic costs.
 But if we truly want to put every last nonprofit resource to its highest and best use, we must understand opportunity costs.

 Opportunity costs are calculated like this:

 Opportunity Costs of Option #1 = The long-term benefits of option #2 – the long term benefits of option #1

 If the opportunity costs for a particular choice are positive, you have not chosen the best (most valuable) option.

 Let me give you a couple of examples of how opportunity costs can be calculated in the nonprofit world.